 Any user that interacts with software platforms probably deals with changes to the UI regularly.
 One day, a button is at the top then it moves to the side and so on.
 Constant changes don’t always improve UX.
 Changes should be purposeful and enhanced by AI.
 In fact, an ever-shifting UI could reduce adoption.

-Here’s an example of how AI in UI should improve UX.
+Here’s an example of how an AI interface in UI should improve UX.
 There are many social media platforms that allow users to monitor multiple feeds, make updates, and see analytics.
 Some of these actions happen simultaneously and the dashboard may have lots of pieces to it.

 To support cross-viewing and cross-posting, these social media management software solutions ask users to connect their social media accounts.